A project by Eleni Kamma

 In 2011, I was an artist-in residence in three different European institutions and cities for a period of two to four months; I lived and worked in IASPIS, Stockholm, Villa Romana, Florence, DUENDE, Rotterdam.
 I decided to develop a one-year project that would respect the framework of my new living conditions.
 The project would investigate possibilities of alternative readings of the city, in an attempt to understand what the notion of common place might mean today.

 The starting point for this body of work was a visit to the museum of natural history in Florence in 2010.
 The museum is called La Specola (means The Observatory).
 This word reminded me that although there is an etymological proximity between spectacle, and speculation, the act of looking (specere ‘to look.’) has evolved in two discreet ways.
 It also made me wonder whether one can read a city by looking at the way speculation, the spectacle, and labour intersect.

 I started my research by conducting a series of interviews in Florence, Stockholm and Rotterdam.
 My focus was on individuals that work in music and architecture industries respectively.
 I transcribed their experiences and opinions concerning the relation of acoustics to space, more specifically to resonance in common space.
-In each city I was looking for specific sites and locations and methods to film as well as anonymous or old literary ethnographic sources that deal with the specific cultural and natural landscape and issues of economy and value.
+In each city, I was looking for specific sites and locations, methods to film, as well as anonymous or old literary ethnographic sources that deal with the specific cultural and natural landscape, and issues of economy and value.